Kotlin/dataframe/docs/StardustDocs/topics/predicateJoin.md

 ```

 This function is a [join](join.md) variant that lets you match data using any expression that returns Boolean,
-which also gives opportunity to compute heuristics that require values from both matching rows.
+which also gives opportunity to perform operations that require values from both matching rows.
-Can be helpful if data you want to join wasn't designed be relational and requires heuristics to tell if rows are matching,
+Can be helpful if data you want to join wasn't designed relational and requires heuristics to tell if rows are matching,
 or has relations other than `equals`.

 For example, you can match rows based on:
 * **Order relations** such as `>`, `<`, `in` for numerical or DateTime values
-* **Numerical relations**
 * **Spatial relations**, like distance within a certain range if your data includes spatial or geographical values
-* **String equivalence** using more complex comparison techniques, such as regular expressions, Levenshtein Distance.
+* **String equivalence** using more complex comparison techniques, such as `contains`, regular expressions, Levenshtein Distance or language models.

-### Join types
+### Join types with examples

 Supported join types:
 * `Inner` (default) — only matched rows from left and right [`DataFrames`](DataFrame.md)